 CRG Texas is well versed in all aspects of disaster response and debris management operations from pre-planning, to coordination and tracking of manpower, equipment, and materials used as well as assessment, corrective action, and regulatory agency reporting.
 The extensive experience of our principals, managers, and personnel affords extensive knowledge of the Federal and State regulatory framework needed to effectively track projects and maximize effectiveness, efficiency, and reimbursements from these agencies.

 Baseline Phase I and Phase II Environmental Site Assessments for debris management sites are provided for baseline assessment and post assessment purposes to document site conditions before and after debris are handled.

 Environmental Initial Abatement and Remediation

-Initial abatement and site remediation for surface water, surface soil, sediment, shallow soil, and groundwater impacted are provided for sites affected by hurricanes, floods, tornados, and other natural disasters.
+Initial abatement and site remediation for surface water, surface soil, sediment, shallow soil, and groundwater impacted are provided for sites affected by hurricanes, floods, tornadoes, and other natural disasters.

 Debris Segregation and Waste Management

-Debris from sites affected by hurricanes, floods, tornados, and other natural disasters must be managed by proper segregation, waste profiling, loading, hauling, and transportation to appropriate waste disposal facilities.
+Debris from sites affected by hurricanes, floods, tornadoes, and other natural disasters must be managed by proper segregation, waste profiling, loading, hauling, and transportation to appropriate waste disposal facilities.

 TCEQ Rules were recently relaxed due to Hurricane Harvey